Infinite volume limits in Euclidean quantum field theory via stereographic projection: Abstract

 \section{Abstract}

-We present a general scaling limit construction of probability measures obeying the Glimm-Jaffe axioms of Euclidean quantum field theory in arbitrary space-time dimension.
-In particular, we obtain measures that may be interpreted as corresponding to scalar quantum fields with arbitrary continuous self-interaction.
+We present a general infinite volume limit construction of probability measures obeying the Glimm-Jaffe axioms of Euclidean quantum field theory in arbitrary space-time dimension.
+In particular, we obtain measures that may be interpreted as corresponding to scalar quantum fields with arbitrary bounded continuous self-interaction.
 It remains however an open problem whether this general construction contains non-Gaussian measures.